airbrake/airbrake/README.md

 The generator creates a file under `config/initializers/airbrake.rb` configuring Airbrake with your API key.
 This file should be checked into your version control system so that it is deployed to your staging and production environments.

+#### Enabling the v3 JSON api

+Airbrake provides two APIs for notifiers to submit notices.
+The classic API, currently at v2.4, uses XML docs to transmit errors to airbrake.
+This is the default API.
+To enable the JSON-based v3 of the API, add the following in the config block of your Airbrake configuration (`config/initializers/airbrake.rb`):

+    config.api_version = 3
+    config.project_id = <YOUR AIRBRAKE PROJECT ID>

 ### Rails 2.x

 Add the airbrake gem to your app.
 In config/environment.rb: